Kayla Steindl

-Kayla Maria Steindl (née Standish; born November 19, 1989) is an American professional basketball player for the Hobart Chargers of the NBL1 South.
+Kayla Maria Steindl (née Standish; born November 19, 1989) is an American professional basketball player who last played for the Hobart Chargers of the NBL1 South.
 The Ellensburg, Washington native played four years of college basketball for Gonzaga before moving to Australia to play in the Women's National Basketball League (WNBL).

 College career

 Steindl, a two-time All-West Coast Conference honoree, helped Gonzaga to its third-straight NCAA Tournament Sweet Sixteen appearance in 2011–12.
 She averaged a team-best 16.4 points, 7.5 rebounds and 1.5 blocks per game as a senior, while shooting an impressive 48.0 percent (214-of-446) from the field and 78.9 percent (127-of-161) at the charity stripe.
 She exploded in the 2012 post-season, averaging 23.2 points, 6.0 rebounds and 2.0 assists over the Zags' five games, including three NCAA Tournament contests.
 She shot 50.0 percent (43-of-86) from the field and 85.3 percent (29-of-34) at the free throw line.

 Steindl closed out her Gonzaga career as the school's leader in games played (138) and blocks (176).
 She also stands fifth in the career record book for rebounds (809), seventh in both points (1,583) and field goal percentage (48.8), and eight in free throws made (289).
 Her numbers from the 2011–12 season also placed her in the Zag single-season record book.
 Her 50 blocks stands sixth; her 557 points, 214 field goals made and 127 free throws made all stand eight in their respective categories; and her 256 rebounds is tied for ninth.

 Steindl helped Gonzaga to a 115–23 overall record in her four years, a 54–4 West Coast Conference record, four WCC regular-season titles, three WCC Tournament championships, an 8–4 NCAA Tournament record, two Sweet Sixteen appearances and Gonzaga's first-ever Elite Eight appearance.
 She earned both Associated Press and WBCA State Farm All-America honorable mention accolades in 2011–12 as a result.